 However, even in these three situations, you may still gain access to your minor child's medical records when State or other applicable law requires or permits such parental access.
 On the other hand, your access may be denied when State or other law prohibits such access.
 And, if State or other applicable law is silent on your right to access in these situations, the licensed care provider may exercise his or her professional judgment to the extent allowed by law to grant or deny you access to your minor child's medical information.

 Lastly, a medical provider may choose not to treat a parent as a personal representative when the provider reasonably believes that the child has been or may be subjected to domestic violence, abuse or neglect, or that treating the parent as the child's personal representative could endanger the child.

 When seeking access to your child's school and medical records, you should consult your state's law to determine whether there are additional requirements to those stated under the laws discussed above.
 All states have laws that allow minors to give consent for some kinds of health care, including emergency, contraceptive, pregnancy-related, STD, substance abuse, and mental health care.
 All states also have laws that allow minors to consent for care if they're emancipated, living apart from their parents, pregnant, high school graduates, or older than a certain age.
 The HIPAA Privacy Rule is subject to these types of laws.

 Additionally, if you are subject to a court order regarding custody, and are prohibited from directing day-to-day care of your child, you may not be considered your child's personal representative under state law and may not be allowed access to school or medical records.

 While federal law generally allows access to school and medical records, state law may provide different rules.
-If you require assistance in understanding your rights and the rules to gaining access to your child's records, you should contact a family law attorney who specializes in father's rights.
-An experienced attorney can provide you with a free initial case review today.
+If you need help understanding your rights and the rules to gaining access to your child's records, you should contact a family law attorney near you.